Provincial Housing Legislation Updates

 row of houses

-On December 9, 2024, the City shared its 2024 Interim Housing Needs Report., which outlines current and future housing needs over the next 20 years, based on new Provincial rules and tools.
-The City must update its Official Community Plan and Zoning Bylaw by December 31, 2025, to ensure there's enough space for the housing needed.
+On December 9, 2024, the City shared its 2024 Interim Housing Needs Report, which outlines current and future housing needs over the next 20 years, based on new Provincial rules and tools.
+To address the housing need, the City updated its Official Community Plan and Zoning Bylaw on December 8, 2025.

 Provincial Resources